 Standing on the gentle slopes of this peaceful birdwatcher’s haven, it’s hard to believe that just a few decades ago the Falkland Islands were the site of war.
 These days, the focus is on the archipelago’s incredible wildlife.
-Crags dotted with seabirds, beaches covered with penguins, sprawling nature reserves edging on outpost towns, whales and walruses and seals competing for space off-shore – the Falklands are a nature lover’s paradise.
+Crags dotted with seabirds, beaches covered with penguins, sprawling nature reserves edging on outpost towns, whales and seals competing for space off-shore – the Falklands are a nature lover’s paradise.
 Days of wildlife-spotting are finished with a drink down the local pub.

 Discover a place that’s like a small British town mixed with a wild frontier

 Encounter vast swathes of King, Gentoo and Magellanic penguins